15 Genius Tips For Using WD-40 At Home

 Tackle tile grout grime

 Even if you clean your bathroom on a regular schedule, it can be challenging to clean the grout — we'd wager that very few people have the patience to scrub along every inch of the grout during their weekly deep-clean.
-That's where WD-40 can come in handy; as Kitchn indicates, you can spray it on the area you're looking to deep clean, and then wash it with soapy water.
+An easy way to tackle this job is to spray WD-40 on the area you're looking to deep clean, and then wash it with soapy water.
 This tip applies to tile anywhere in your home, from bathroom floor tile to a kitchen backsplash.

 Get permanent marker off a whiteboard

 Whether it was you or someone else in your household who reached for the wrong marker, it can be frustrating to discover that you've accidentally made a permanent mark on your whiteboard.
 Before you go tossing the board out, or looking for something to cover up the mark, try reaching for WD-40.
-As The Spruce reports, you should be able to spray it on the marker, wait a few moments, and then easily wipe it all off as if it was a regular erasable whiteboard marker.
+Simply spray it either on the board itself or on a cloth, then wipe away at the spot you're trying to remove.
+The solvents in WD-40 help break up permanent marker ink, restoring your whiteboard to look like new.

 Clean the toilet bowl

 Anything that makes the dreaded task of deep cleaning your toilet bowl easier is a plus in our book.
-According to Reader's Digest, WD-40 can be a great choice for the job, particularly if you're trying to get rid of lime stains or other stubborn marks.
-As with most tips for WD-40, all you really need to do is spray it onto the area you're looking to address — the bowl of your toilet, in this case — give it a few minutes to do it's thing, and then scrub away all that grime.
+WD-40 can be a great choice for the job, particularly if you're trying to get rid of lime stains or other stubborn marks.
+As with most tips for WD-40, all you really need to do is spray it onto the area you're looking to address — the bowl of your toilet, in this case — give it a few minutes to do its thing, and then scrub away all that grime.

 Condition leather furniture

 Is your leather armchair looking a bit worse for wear?
-Before you go investing in expensive substances meant specifically to condition leather, you might want to try reaching for your can of WD-40 instead, according to Reader's Digest.
-The powerhouse product will apparently "clean, penetrate, lubricate, and protect," serving multiple functions to keep your leather looking as incredible as when you bought it.
+Before you go investing in expensive substances meant specifically to condition leather, you might want to try reaching for your can of WD-40 instead.
+It can help clean and lubricate the leather, serving multiple functions to keep your furniture looking as incredible as when you bought it.
 All you really need to do is buff the product into the leather surface and wait for the results.

 Clean your grill

 If you love to grill on a regular basis, but aren't the biggest fan of deep-cleaning your barbecue after each use, turn to WD-40 for a quick and easy solution.
-As Reader's Digest explains, the product can be sprayed onto a cooled grill that's looking a bit grimy and then scrubbed away with a wire brush.
-You may still want to rinse off the grill afterwards with some regular soap and water, but the WD-40 means you won't have to use quite as much elbow grease to get your grill gleaming.
+The product can be sprayed onto a cooled grill that's looking a bit grimy and then scrubbed away with a wire brush.
+You may still want to rinse off the grill afterward with some regular soap and water, but the WD-40 means you won't have to use quite as much elbow grease to get your grill gleaming.

 Clean lawn mower blades